brunoroncete/fbeautyms4/README.md

  - I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
  - I want to view a list of products or look for an individual item by its category.
  - I want to be able to view individual product details, product Image, the price and the product description.
- - I want to sign up to the site to enable myself for full access to it's service and also to receive email newsletter and latest updates.
  - I want to be able to view order confirmation and save my contact details in my registered Profile
  - I want to easily access my previous orders.
  - I want to be able to contact the store of the website incase I have any issues or questions.